 Pre-Approval

-When applying for a mortgage, a pre-approval is the first step in the mortgage process.
-This is when the bank reviews your financial situation (including income, assets and debts) and issues an email or a letter, which will state that they have pre-approved your application and will lend you the requested sum.
+When applying for a mortgage, obtaining pre-approval is the first step in the mortgage process.
+This is when the bank reviews your financial situation (including income, assets, and debts) and issues an email or letter stating that they have pre-approved your application and will lend you the requested sum.
 The pre-approval is usually valid for 60 days.
-Important!
-Besides the above-mentioned payment methods, there are also capital and interest mortgages and interest-only loans, but it is better to consult with a real estate broker to find out more about them.

 Remortgaging